Germany: Conservatives seek to isolate Islamist groups | DW | 13.04.2021

 The paper produced by the parliamentary group was seen by Die Welt.
 The newspaper reported that the new measures would impact the large German Muslim umbrella organizations, the Central Council of Muslims and the Islamic Council as some of their larger member groups are under observation by domestic intelligence.

-One such group is the Union of Turkish-Islamist Cultural Associations in Europe (Atib).
-The group's Turkish supremacist tendencies as part of the far-right Grey Wolves lead to the "systematic denigration of other ethnic or religious groups, especially Kurds and Jews," the Office for the Protection of the Constitution says.
+One such group is the Turkish-Islamic Union for Cultural and Social Cooperation (ATIB).
+The organization's affiliation with the neofascist Grey Wolves has led to the "systematic denigration of other ethnic or religious groups, especially Kurds and Jews," the Office for the Protection of the Constitution says.

-Atib is a founding member of the Central Council of Muslims and one of its members is a vice-chairman on the council, Die Welt said.
+ATIB is a founding organization of the Central Council of Muslims of Muslims in Germany, with one of its members serving as a vice chairman, Die Welt reports.

-A key part of the proposal is also to further the research into Islamism in Germany and Europe through the setting up of university positions, broad studies into Islamist influences and a group of experts to inform the interior ministry.
+A key part of the proposal is to further research into political Islamism in Germany and the European Union by setting up university positions, conducting broad studies into such influences and establishing a group of experts to inform the Interior Ministry.

-"We respect the freedom of belief without compromise, but we will not allow foreign governments or forces of political Islamism to develop a system of rule in Germany under the cover of religious freedom, that subjects society, politics and culture to Islamic norms," de Vries said to Die Welt.
+"We respect the freedom of belief without compromise, but we will not allow foreign governments or forces of political Islamism to develop a system of rule in Germany under the cover of religious freedom that subjects society, politics and culture to Islamic norms," de Vries told Die Welt.

-De Vries compared the treatment of religious extremist groups with groups from the left and right-wing political extremes.
+De Vries compared the treatment of political religious groups with that of organizations on the the left- and right-wing extremes.

 "The enemies of our constitution ... cannot also be partners of the state," he said.